ja88a/vrfs-go-merkletree/README.md

 The integration of a Prometheus-like time serie events database should be considered so that each servers report their stats.

-Complementary tools like a monitoring dashboard, e.g. Grafana, and runtime alerts management, e.g. Kibana, would be welcome.
+Complementary tools like a monitoring dashboard, e.g. Grafana, and runtime alerts management, e.g. Kibana, should be considered for production.

 ### Required Improvements